thelosthorizon/CheapCaller/README.md

 Execute the `cheap_caller.py` script like:

     $ python cheap_caller.py 123456 data -ll debug -p '*.operator'
+    $ python cheap_caller.py 123456 data -ll info
     $ python cheap_caller.py 123456 data

 > -p '*.operator', note the quotes they are on purpose. we want pattern to pe passed undiluted, no shell expansion.

-> If executing `cheap_caller.py` or `generate_operator_data.py`scripts directly, you have to activate virtualenv by running: `. venv/bin/activate` and deactivate when done by simply typing `deactive` (__Note: activating and deactivating virtualenv is platform dependent, check virtualenv docs for more info__).
+> If executing `cheap_caller.py` or `generate_operator_data.py`scripts directly, you have to activate virtualenv by running: `. venv/bin/activate` and deactivate when done by simply typing `deactive` (__Note: activating and deactivating virtualenv can be different on different platforms, check virtualenv docs for more info__).
 It is assumed that all the dependencies have been installed.

 ## Options